programmingninjas/GPT-3.5-ON-STEROIDS/README.md

 ## Contribution Guidelines

-We welcome contributions from the community to make AutoGPT even better!
+We welcome contributions from the community to make GPT 3.5 ON STEROID even better!
 Please follow these guidelines:

 1. **Fork the repository and create your branch:** `git checkout -b feature/new-contribution`
 2. **Make your changes and test thoroughly.**